Sambhav10/Data_Analyst_Portfolio/Excel/Project_Summary.md

 a.
 Data Cleaning

-1.Checked if there is any duplicate data
+1. Checked if there is any duplicate data
-2.Named the table header properly
+2. Named the table header properly
-3.Corrected the format of the data
+3. Corrected the format of the data
-4.Checked if there is any null values
+4. Checked if there is any null values

 b.
 Data Analysis